Genesis Chapter 48

 Rom 6:15 What then? shall we sin, because we are not under the law, but under grace?
 God forbid. v.1; 7:7

-Just because God showed His kindness to us by sacrificing His only son for me, does not give me the liberty (Freedom) to keep on sinning.
+Just because God showed His kindness to us by sacrificing His only son for us, it does not give me the liberty (Freedom) to keep on sinning.

 16. Do you not know that to whom you present yourselves slaves to obey, you are that one’s slaves whom you obey, whether of sin leading to death, or of obedience leading to righteousness.
 2 Pet.
 2:19

-If you decide to obey the lusts of the flesh, and willfully keep sinning, then you are in essence a slave to sin, which will only bring death to you, but if you obey God’s the Laws of God then you become a slave to righteousness (Obeying God s law), and this gives you eternal life.
+If you decide to obey the lusts of the flesh, and willfully keep sinning, then you are in essence a slave to sin, which will only bring death to you, but if you obey God and His Laws of then you become a slave to righteousness (Obeying God’s law), and this gives you eternal life.

 17. But God be thanked that though you were the slaves of sin, yet you obeyed from the heart that form of doctrine to which you were delivered.
 2 Tim.
 1:13